Bowfinger: Plot

 Only one scene remains to be shot: the finale set at the Griffith Observatory.
 Though otherwise pleased with Kit's unscripted dialogue, Bowfinger considers his character's final line "Gotcha, suckas!" to be the key moment of the film.
 Bowfinger directs Daisy, the female lead, to guide Kit through the scene under the guise of showing him how to get rid of the "aliens".
 During the filming, Kit becomes terrified and struggles to deliver the final line.
 At this point, Kit's MindHead mentor, Terry Stricter, who has discovered evidence that Kit's "aliens" may not be just in his head, shows up at the observatory and shuts down production.

 Bowfinger's camera crew show him B-roll footage of Kit Ramsey they were filming off-set, just in case they caught anything they could use.
 The footage shows Kit donning a paper bag over his head and exposing himself to the Laker Girl Cheerleading Squad, something Terry Stricter previously dissuaded him from doing.
 Bowfinger blackmails Stricter and the MindHead leadership with the footage, threatening to release it and ruin Ramsey's career (which would impact MindHead's finances as Ramsey is a major donor).
 Stricter acquiesces and Bowfinger finishes the film with Kit's cooperation, and the cast and crew finally get to attend the film's premiere where they are awed by the result.
 Following the apparent success of the film, Bowfinger receives an offer to direct a martial arts film in Taiwan starring Jiff.
-An elaborate fight scene from the new movie, Fake Purse Ninjas is seen, featuring everyone who worked on Chubby Rain.
+An elaborate fight scene from the new movie, Fake Purse Ninjas, is seen, featuring everyone who worked on Chubby Rain.

 Production

 The film was produced by Brian Grazer's company Imagine Entertainment, in conjunction with Universal Studios.
 The working title for the film was Bowfinger's Big Thing.
-Writer/co-star Steve Martin originally wrote the role of Kit Ramsey with an actor such as Keanu Reeves in mind, but Grazer suggested Eddie Murphy instead and Martin approved.
-The film was initially scheduled for a July 30, 1999, release, but in May, Universal pushed its release back to August 27.
-Its final release date was August 13, 1999.

 The film's costs amounted to US$44 million.
-The executives at Universal wanted to cut the freeway scene because they felt it would be too expensive; Martin replied he would not cut the funniest scene in the film.

 Casting

+Writer/co-star Steve Martin originally wrote the role of Kit Ramsey with an actor such as Keanu Reeves in mind, but Grazer suggested Eddie Murphy instead and Martin approved.

 Heather Graham described her character Daisy in an interview with CNN's Entertainment News; "I'm this naive, innocent girl who wants to be an actress.
 I'm willing to stop at nothing."
 Graham stated that she has a "special attachment" to the roles she chooses, and explained, "I think it's kind of like you fall in love with the person, like you fall in love with the script."

-The character of Daisy was inspired by actress Anne Heche, whom Martin was dating at the time.
+Post-production

+The executives at Universal wanted to cut the freeway scene because they felt it would be too expensive; Martin replied he would not cut the funniest scene in the film.